Registration Dossier

 Additional information

-A measured vapour pressure value of 86.6 hPa at 20°C and 205 hPa at 40°C was determined according to OECD 104 (static method).
-The results are considered to be reliable.
-In a supporting study a value of 74.0 hPa at 25°C was determined using an appropriate calculation method (QSAR).
+The key study is supported by a value of 74.0 hPa at 25°C determined using an appropriate calculation method (QSAR).
 The higher value determined for the measured result may due to residual amounts of (more volatile) solvent.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.